khaledkbadr/wallet/README.md

 ## API documentation

-There are three ways to check API documentation
+There are two ways to check API documentation

 * Find the OpenAPI spec in [schema.yml](./docs/schema.yml)
 * Check [examples.http](./docs/examples.http) for request examples